Research

 Up

 My principal interest and area of research is mathematical modeling, where problems of different areas (physics, engineering, economics) are approached using mathematics to be able to understand, quantify or at least reproduce the behavior of interest.
-Although several problems are very appealing to me, I am now concentrated in Computational Fluid Dynamics, topic of my thesis work.
+I am currently leading MT Fusion Labs, a software development and technology integration group.
+The mission of MT Fusion Labs is to create enriching educational experiences that combine Mathematics, Physics, and Computer Science concepts by leveraging the power and appeal of emerging technologies.

-Here you will find links to my main projects and a list of projects that I have done over the last 10 years.
+Below you will find links to additional projects and a list of projects that I have done over the last 15 years.
 If you need any further information from the topics of the list please contact me and I will be happy to assist you.

 Mechanics